thomashart17/c-rust/README.md

 10. Open the project in VS Code

-    Once the container is running, open VS Code and select the `Remote-Containers: Attach to Running Container...` command from the command palette.
+    Once the container is running, open VS Code and select the `Dev Containers: Attach to Running Container...` command from the command palette.
 Select the container that was just created and wait for the project to open.

 ## Custom Print Macros